antononcube/HowToBeADataScientistImpostor-book/Part-1-General-directions-and-orientation/The-target-practitioners.md

 SMLE is (and expected to be) a very good programmer regularly utilizing a few programming languages.

+SMLE tends to smile and feel most satisfied when making -- and finishing -- software products.

 ## Pretending Typical Statistician in Demand (PTSD)

 This guy is a statistician branding himself as a Data Scientist